psadmin-io/psadmin-wiki/README.md

 ## How to contribute with GitHub

 Anyone can contribute to the Communtiy Wiki.

-To make a contribution or edit, you can use the GitHub online editing tools to modify existing posts or create new posts.
+There are two ways to contribute: online using GitHub, or on your local machine with `git` and a text editor.

 **To edit an existing document:**